Testing and Reporting Requirements for Field-Adjustable Light Distribution Products

 The following are eligibility rules for FALD products:

-- All FALD Products must meet all DLC Technical Requirements except Zonal Lumen Distribution (ZLD) for the Category and Primary Use Designation (PUD) under which they are being submitted across the full range of the product’s light distribution integral settings and standard components.
+- All FALD Products must meet all DLC Technical Requirements except Zonal Lumen Distribution (ZLD) and spacing criteria (if applicable) for the Category and Primary Use Designation (PUD) under which they are being submitted across the full range of the product’s light distribution integral settings and standard components.
 This range includes all adjustment of either mechanical or electrical means including software-based methods, and all possible combinations of distribution-adjusting parts that are included standard under a single model number.
 If a Standard Component FALD product may be installed without any distribution-adjusting component attached, then the product must meet all DLC Technical Requirements for the Category and PUD under which is submitted both with and without any Standard Components.

 - Exception to the above rule for evaluating light output of High Bay and Low Bay FALD products: for both new luminaires and integrated retrofit kits within the High Bay General Application, products will be deemed to meet the DLC Technical Requirements for light output if they meet the DLC Technical Requirement for minimum and maximum light output for any Primary Use Designation within the High Bay General Application.
 Some PUDs—for example, High Bay Luminaires for Commercial and Industrial Buildings and Low Bay Luminaires for Commercial and Industrial Buildings—differ only in light output, with requirements above and below 10,000 lumens respectively.
 If field adjustment to the light distribution causes the light output of a High Bay product to cross below the 10,000-lumen threshold, that product shall still be eligible as long as it meets the light output requirement of the Low Bay PUD, i.e. as long as it maintains light output above 5,000 lumens.